Compliance and Corporate Governance

 Compliance with the UK Corporate Governance Code

-For the financial year up to 31 December 2018, the Board is required to report on the operations of the Company by reference to the UK Corporate Governance Code 2016 (‘the Code’), which sets out standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders.
+For the financial year up to 31 December 2022, the Board is required to report on the operations of the Company by reference to the UK Corporate Governance Code 2018 (‘the Code’), which sets out standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders.
 A copy of the Code is available from the UK Financial Reporting Council at www.frc.org.uk.
-The UK Corporate Governance Code 2018 applies to accounting periods on or after 1 January 2019.
-The Board will report on the compliance with the UK Corporate Governance Code 2018 in its 2019 Annual Report and Accounts.
+The Code applies to accounting periods on or after 1 January 2019.

 Our internal controls and audits

 The Board is ultimately responsible for establishing and maintaining the Group's system of internal controls, and for reviewing its effectiveness.
 Such a system can realistically only manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable assurance against material misstatement or loss.